hyrdoshi/movespace-stuff/README.md

-# MoveSpace-Tools
+# MoveSpace-Stuff
-A tool for modifiy Just Dance MoveSpace Movements (MSMs).
+A tool for modifiying Just Dance MoveSpace Movements (MSMs).

 So what exactly does it do?
-It takes MSM input data,  converts it to JSON format, and then modifies it with whatever values are set in the python file, and re-encodes to msm.
+It takes MSM input data,  converts it to JSON format, and then outputs the JSON formats for you to edit how you'd like.
+Serialize.py will then serialize back to MSM for you.

 ## Credits:
 [Sen/silencer1809](https://github.com/silencer1809) - Base code used to understand how msm works.